EyadAbouKer/HEIC-Photo-Converter/SHARING_GUIDE.md

-# 📤 How to Share HEIC Photo Converter
+# 📤 How to Share HEIC Image Converter

 Your application has been successfully compiled into a standalone executable!
 Here's everything you need to know about sharing it with others.